ciscoheat/simplest-sitegen/README.md

 <!-- /build:content -->
 ```

+It's just HTML!
+No need to learn anything else, since you already know it!

-And just a little bit of style.
+Lets just add a little bit of style though:

 **src/style.css**
 ```css